 The Better Together Partnership has had several requests from the young adults in the four parishes to begin a young adults group.
-Therefore, all folks from college age through 30s are welcome to our next meeting next Sunday, May 21 at 6pm at the Panera on Lake Cook Rd.
+Therefore, all folks from college age through 30s are welcome to our next meeting TODAY at 6pm at the Panera on Lake Cook Rd.
 Contact shelley@stgregoryschurch.org for more information and to RSVP.

-Day of Pentecost is May 28
+Day of Pentecost is next Sunday!

-Our celebration of the Feast of Pentecost is coming soon - please remember to wear red in honor of the Holy Spirit!
+Our celebration of the Feast of Pentecost is coming soon (May 28) - please remember to wear red in honor of the Holy Spirit!
 We will also be hanging many paper cranes and pictures of doves for that day as well.
 Use the origami directions on the back page of the bulletin and/or pick up coloring pages of doves from the prayground and leave them in the basket by the entrance!

-Town Hall rescheduled to June 4
+Town Hall rescheduled to Sunday, June 4

-Join the Wardens as the congregation assembles in the sanctuary about 5 minutes after the service has ended on Sunday, June 4.
+Join the Wardens as the congregation assembles in the sanctuary about 5 minutes after the service has ended on June 4.
 We have a tight agenda and plan to be done by 11:15 am.
-Online participants will be able to attend/participate on Zoom (but not Facebook Live).
+Online participants will be able to attend/participate on Zoom only.